SamuelWhitton/natural-daina/README.md

 }
 ```

-As preivously mentioned, a parent of a lambda type is created when any of the input types become child types and/or the output becomes a parent type.
-This rule is also applied to the inputs and outputs of a lambda with method generic inputs and outputs.
+As preivously mentioned, a parent of a method type is created when any of the input types become child types and/or the output becomes a parent type.
+This rule is also applied to the inputs and outputs of a method with method generic inputs and outputs.
 Consider the following example:
 ```
 [] () {
     *{